rundel/livecode/README.md

     BITLY_PAT=0123456789abcdef0123456789abcdef01234567

-replacing `0123456789abcdef0123456789abcdef01234567` with the hexidecimal string you copied from bitly.
+replacing `0123456789abcdef0123456789abcdef01234567` with the hexadecimal string you copied from bitly.
 After saving `.Renviron` you will need to restart your R session and can then test that your token is function correctly by running,